fissoreg/ma-wizard/README.md

 });
 ````
 Now, the new component works as the standard components with the added functionality.
 Refer to the API section for documentation on the used methods.

+## Router.go() and invalid data
+The `Router.go()` function of `iron:router` is overridden by `maWizard` in order to prevent the user from navigating away from the current route if invalid data are present, so the user is obliged to discard changes or correct eventual mistakes before leaving the form/wizard.
+This makes data saved to database be always valid and up-to-date.

 ## API
 jsDoc generated: [API](http://htmlpreview.github.io/?https://github.com/doubleslashG/ma-wizard/blob/master/DOC/global.html)